Australian Horse Racing Classes Explained

 The primary purpose of handicapping is to ensure that every horse has an equal chance of winning a race.
 Handicapping reduces the advantage that high-rated horses may have over lower-rated horses, making horse racing more competitive and exciting.

-How Handicap Weights are Determined
+How Handicap Weights Are Determined

 The Impact of Handicapping on Race Outcomes